Australia's modern swimmers and ocean baths

-The freedom to swim in Australia in daylight hours at the beach, in comfortable swimming costumes, by Aborigines in public pools and for women in internationally mixed competition has a long history of community involvement and outspoken champions.
-Public subscription has supported the construction of ocean baths and swimming pools around Australia.
+The rights of Aborigines to swim in public pools and of women to participate international competitions were won through community involvement and outspoken advocates.
+The freedom to swim in Australia in daylight hours at the beach, and in comfortable swimming costumes, also had to be won.
+Public subscriptions supported the construction of ocean baths and swimming pools around Australia.

-An innovative approach to swimming by Australia's first modern swimmers led to the development of the freestyle swimming stroke—the Australian Crawl.
-This development was led by the swimmers training at ocean baths with cork lane ropes at Coogee and Bondi.
+An innovative approach to swimming by Australia's first modern swimmers produced the freestyle swimming stroke – the Australian crawl.
+This development was led by swimmers training at ocean baths with cork lane ropes at Coogee and Bondi.

-Early pioneer, Annette Kellermann is considered Australia's first well-known modern swimmer.
-Kellermann held competitive world records in 1902 as well as being a successful advocate in court, in 1907, for the physical benefits of swimming and appropriate liberating swimming costumes.
+Early pioneer Annette Kellerman is considered Australia's first well-known modern swimmer.
+Kellerman held competitive world records in 1902 as well as being a successful advocate in court, in 1907, for the physical benefits of swimming and appropriate liberating swimming costumes for women.

-Australia's first Olympic Gold and Silver medallists were women: Fanny Durack and Mina Wylie respectively (Stockholm, 1912), training in McIvers Baths, a traditional women's swimming pool, on the south side of Coogee Beach.
+Australia's first Olympic gold medallist was a women: Fanny Durack (Stockholm, 1912).
+She trained with the silver medal winner of the same Olympic race, Mina Wylie in McIvers Baths, a women's ocean baths just south of Coogee Beach.
 A public subscription took the two women to Stockholm after they won the right as women to compete in the Olympics.

-The segregation of public swimming pools was not always on the basis of gender.
-It was also restricted on the basis of race.
+Access to public swimming pools was also restricted and segregated on the basis of race.
 In 1965, Aboriginal people did not have access to swimming pools.
-A large public protest outside the public swimming pool in Moree, New South Wales, led by Aboriginal activist Charles Perkins was successful in letting Aborigines into swimming pools.
+A large public protest outside the swimming pool in Moree, New South Wales, led by Aboriginal activist Charles Perkins was successful in letting Aborigines into swimming pools.

 Many past and present Australian swimmers have become national and international icons.
-Famous Olympians include Dawn Fraser (4 gold and 4 silver medals), Murray Rose (4 gold), Shane Gould (3 gold) and Ian Thorpe (5 gold).
+Famous Olympians include Dawn Fraser (4 gold medals), Murray Rose (4 gold), Shane Gould (3 gold) and Ian Thorpe (5 gold).